Written by CorpsAfrica/Malawi Volunteer Ms. Isabel Mandiwa

 I have always had an interest, a longing, to help others, make a difference, and see the difference in someone’s life.
 While giving a sandwich or change to that homeless kid outside a supermarket is still something, I just felt it wasn’t enough.

 One day I decided to do something about it and so I looked up volunteer jobs on the internet.
-Fortunately, I came across CorpsAfrica, an organisation that recruits locals to serve in their own country for 12 months in the most remote areas in order to participate in development.
+Fortunately, I came across CorpsAfrica, an organization that recruits locals to serve in their own country for 12 months in the most remote areas to participate in development.

 Hi, my name is Isabel Mandiwa and I am a CorpsAfrica Volunteer!!!!!!!!!!!!!